Buhari: It's an injustice to blame me for herdsmen killings

 Lagos, Nigeria (CNN)Nigeria's President Muhammadu Buhari has said it is unjust to blame him for the actions of herdsmen suspected to have carried out a wave of killings in the country's Middle Belt in the past few months.

-Buhari has faced immense criticism on social media from furious Nigerians for his perceived silence over the violence which many believe is being carried out by cattle herders from the Fulani tribe.
+Buhari has faced immense criticism on social media from furious Nigerians for his perceived silence over the violence, which many believe is being carried out by cattle herders from the Fulani tribe.

 They are angry at the relative ease at which the herdsmen repeatedly attack vulnerable communities across the country's central region.